hortonworks/cloudbreak/README.md

 Each command provides a help flag with a description and the accepted flags and subcommands, e.g: `hdc configure -h`.
 ```
 NAME:
-   hdc-cli configure - configure the server address and credentials used to communicate with this server
+   hdc configure - configure the server address and credentials used to communicate with this server

 USAGE:
-   hdc-cli configure [command options] [arguments...]
+   hdc configure [command options] [arguments...]

 DESCRIPTION:
    it will save the provided server address and credential to /Users/khorvath/.hdc/config